Latuda (Lurasidone Hydrochloride)

 Primary Uses

-Latuda is used to treat adults and adolescents (aged 13 years and over) with schizophrenia.
-Schizophrenia is a mental illness with disturbances in thinking, feelings and behaviour.
+Latuda is primarily used to treat schizophrenia in adults and adolescents aged 13 years and older.

 How It Works